So what does it really mean to be celibate, when is it useful, and when might it just be a red flag of other issues that need dealing with?

 It is true that celibacy, with its roots as a religious vow, does seem to bear more weight than abstinence.
 And it did originally also mean not having relationships, as opposed to just abstaining from sex.

 But meanings change with time, and there is no hard line here.
 If you are wanting to refrain from sex and/or relationships, you can feasibly use either term that works for you.

 What celibacy isn’t

 Some people don’t have sex because they haven’t found a partner, but are actively looking.
 In this case not having sex is not a voluntary choice like celibacy is, just happenstance.

-(That said, entire movements have sprung up reclaming this sort of enforced abstinence, such as ‘incels’ (involuntary celibates).
+(That said, entire movements have sprung up reclaiming this sort of enforced abstinence, such as ‘incels’, involuntary celibates).